SimoneMugnai/Effect-of-citizenship-on-relative-poverty-logistic-regression-/README.md

 ## what I learnt
 1) statistical modelling of cross sectional data\
-2) visualizzazione e descrizione dei dati
+2) data visualisation and description